Skip to main content

 Instructions on administering TARPEYO to your patients.

-A document image for the CJASN publication on Long-Term Outcomes in IgA Nephropathy, titled "RaDaR Reprint."
+A document image for the CJASN publication on Long-Term Outcomes in IgA Nephropathy, titled 'RaDaR Reprint.'

 RaDaR Reprint

-CJASN publication: Long-Term Outcomes in IgA Nephropathy.
+CJASN publication: Long-Term Outcomes

 The KDIGO logo, representing a comprehensive overview of the most up-to-date guidelines for healthcare providers.

-KDIGO Guidelines
+KDIGO Guideline

-A comprehensive overview of the most up-to-date KDIGO Guidelines.
+of the most up-to-date

-A video thumbnail titled "MOA Video," providing a concise, informative video on TAPPEYO’s mechanism of action.
+A video thumbnail titled 'MOA Video,' providing a concise, informative video on TAPPEYO’s mechanism of action.

 MOA Video